Gionni2D/state-ex-machina/README.md

     this is the scope where you can update the state and call coroutines
 2. Use `on` to react to user intents
 3. You can update the state with `updateState` or use `sideEffect` to elaborate data from a repository and more
-4. Alternatively you can call `launchedEffect` to always execute code when the model is created
+4. More functions are present in the library to cover most common use-cases (eg: `launchedEffect` always execute code when the function `subscribeTo` of the Model is called)

 ```kotlin
 import com.gionni2d.mvi.foundation.Model